Floquetifying stabiliser codes with distance-preserving rewrites: Floquetification of stabiliser codes

 meaning that $f$ is performed infinitely many times on the input state. \end{definition}

-We observe that it is possible to place processes before the infinitely repeating gadget, i.e.\@ perform operations on the input state before passing it to the infinitely repeating circuit.
+We observe that it is possible to place processes before the infinite post-application gadget, i.e.\@ perform operations on the input state before passing it to the infinitely repeating circuit.
 However, it is not possible to place anything afterwards.

 This notation comes with some equalities: \refstepcounter{equation}

 The former corresponds to the fact that infinitely repeating $g \circ f$ corresponds to first doing one $f$ and then infinitely repeating $f \circ g$.
 The latter corresponds to the fact that infinitely repeating $f$ is the same as infinitely repeating $k \in \mathbb{N}$ many consecutive instances of $f$.